|Genealogy Boxes Arrive|

 What To Do with So Many Boxes?

 My husband and I are planners.
 We like to be organized.
 So we took a breath and decided we needed to sort the collection.
 First we needed a place to put the boxes where they would not be in the way but would be accessible.
 Then we could slowly and methodically "triage" the contents into organized groups of items.

 Step One - Move & Triage!

 So we moved to step one - moving the incoming boxes into our living room.
-Some had gotten wet in the journey in the rain from Dunnville to our home so removing the contents from wet boxes was our first priority.
+Some had gotten wet in the journey in the rain to our home so removing the contents from wet boxes was our first priority.

 |My dogs helping me start the process|